Skip to content

 ], }; }

 When the recursion reaches a leaf, it writes the accumulated transform back onto the node and returns it as a one-element list.
 A node counts as a leaf when it has no children — or when it is a connect or box node, which are deliberately treated as opaque (see the caveats below).
-Internal nodes simply flatMap the recursion over their children, so the whole tree bottoms out into a single flat array.
+Internal nodes flatMap the recursion over their children, so the whole tree bottoms out into a single flat array.

 Two design notes from the source worth knowing: